miteshpedhadiya2/microservices-rabbitmq-simulation/README.md

-# Activity 5: Microservice Simulation with REST API and RabbitMQ
+# Microservice Simulation with REST API and RabbitMQ

 <center>